Jake Burger Player Props: White Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.65 team ERA ranks fifth among all MLB pitching staffs.
+- The Yankees have a 3.65 team ERA that ranks fifth among all league pitching staffs.

-- Yankees pitchers combine to rank 16th in baseball in home runs allowed (68 total, 1.1 per game).
+- Yankees pitchers combine to allow 68 total home runs at a rate of 1.1 per game (to rank 16th in baseball).

+- Severino makes the start for the Yankees, his fourth of the season.
+He is 0-1 with a 5.28 ERA and 12 strikeouts through 15 1/3 innings pitched.

+- The righty last pitched on Saturday against the Los Angeles Dodgers, when he went four innings, allowing seven earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.